boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 The merchant waits until this operation has reached a confirmation depth of `required_confirmations` and then updates the channel status to `Closed`.

 ## Unilateral Customer Close
-Unilateral customer closes are as specified in `TezosEscrowAgent`.

-For the customer to initiate a unilateral channel closure, they call the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract) via `custClose` with the latest state and the merchant's `closing_signature` (`s1` and `s2`) on it.
-Note that an operation calling the `custClose` entrypoint will only be successful if the sender is `cust_addr`, as defined in in the smart contract.
-The following arguments are passed into `custClose`:
+The customer initiates a unilateral channel closure by updating the channel status to `PendingClose` and calling [the `custClose` entrypoint](5-tezos-escrowagent#cust-close).
+They provide the merchant and customer balance and revocation lock from the latest state and the latest `closing_signature`.
+This operation only succeeds if the sender is `cust_addr`, as defined in in the smart contract.

-* [`mutez`:`bal_cust`]
-* [`mutez`:`bal_merch`]
+The customer passes the following arguments to `custClose`:
-* [`bls12_381_fr`:`rev_lock`]
+* [`mutez`: `bal_cust`]
-* [`json`:`closing_signature`]
+* [`mutez`: `bal_merch`]
-  * [`bls12_381_g1`:`s1`]
+* [`bls12_381_fr`: `rev_lock`]
-  * [`bls12_381_g1`:`s2`]
+* [`(bls12_381_g1, bls12_381_g1)`: `closing_signature`]

-When the `custClose` entrypoint has been called, the merchant's balance (`bal_merch`) will automatically be transferred to the `merch_addr` by the smart contract.
-Note that calling `custClose` creates an operation group of size 2: the call to `custClose`, and the transfer of the merchant's balance from the smart contract to `merch_addr`.
-Being in the same operation group, either both operations will be applied or both will fail.
-If the `custClose` operation was successful, the transfer to `merch_addr` will also be successful.
-The customer's balance (`bal_cust`) begins a timeout period to allow the merchant to [dispute](#merchant-dispute) the latest balance.
-The length of the timeout period is determined by `self_delay` set in the smart contract at origination.
+Calling `custClose` creates an operation group of size two: the `custClose` operation and an operation that transfers the merchant's balance from the smart contract to `merch_addr`.
+Either both operations will apply or both will fail.
+A successful application timelocks the customer's balance (`bal_cust`) for a timeout period `self_delay` (set in the smart contract at origination).

+As soon as the merchant sees a `custClose` operation on chain for one of their channels, they update the channel status to `PendingClose`.
+The merchant reads the revocation lock `rev_lock` from the contract storage.
+They query their [revocation database](merchant-database#revocations) to see if they have a revocation secret such that SHA3-256 hash of the secret equals `rev_lock`.
+- If so, they call [the `merchDispute` entrypoint](5-tezos-escrowagent#merchdispute) with the resulting revocation secret as the argument.
+Calling `merchDispute` creates an operation group of size two: the `merchDispute` operation and an operation that transfers the customer's timelocked balance to the merchant's account `merch_addr`.
+If successful, the merchant waits until the `merchDispute` operation reaches a confirmation depth of `required_confirmations`, and then updates the channel status to `Closed`.
+They stop monitoring the contract.

+- Otherwise, they wait until the `custClose` operation is confirmed to the required confirmation depth and update the channel status to `Closed`.
+They stop monitoring the contract.

-If the merchant does not call `merchDispute` within the timeout period, the customer should claim their balance by calling the `custClaim` entrypoint, at which point the smart contract will transfer the customer's balance to `cust_addr`.
-Note that calling `custClaim` creates an operation group of size 2: the call to `custClaim`, and the transfer of the customer's balance from the smart contract to `cust_addr`.
-Therefore, if the `custClaim` operation is successful, the transfer to `cust_addr` will also be successful.
+After the timelock elapses, the customer claims their balance by calling [the `custClaim` entrypoint](5-tezos-escrowagent#custclaim).
+Calling `custClaim` creates an operation group of size two: the `custClaim` operation and an operation that transfers the customer's balance from the smart contract to `cust_addr`.

-Once the `custClaim` operation has reached `required_confirmations`, the customer and merchant consider the channel closed and no longer need to monitor the contract.
+When the `custClaim` operation reaches a confirmation depth of `required_confirmations`, the customer updates the channel status to `Closed`.
+They stop monitoring the contract.

-### Merchant Dispute
-As soon as the merchant detects that the customer has called the `custClose` entrypoint, `rev_lock` is read from the contract storage and checked to see if it corresponds to a known `rev_secret` where H(`rev_secret`) == `rev_lock`, using the hash function SHA3-256.
-If `rev_secret` is known, this means the customer is attempting to close on an outdated state and the merchant should call the `merchDispute` entrypoint of the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract)with:
-* [`bytes`:`rev_secret`]

-If the `SHA3-256` hash over `rev_secret` is equal to `rev_lock`, the smart contract will send the customer's pending balance to the merchant.
-Note that this transfer initiated by the smart contract will be part of the same operation group as when `merchDispute` was called.
-Therefore, if the `merchDispute` operation is successful, the transfer to `merch_addr` will also be successful.

-Once the `merchDispute` operation has reached `required_confirmations`, the customer and merchant consider the channel closed and no longer need to monitor the contract.
+If the operation does not succeed, the customer remains in the `PendingClose` status.

 ## Unilateral Merchant Close
-Unilateral merchant closes are as specified in `TezosEscrowAgent`.

-As the merchant does not know the latest state of a payment channel, the merchant initiates a unilateral closure by effectively forcing the customer to close the channel within a timeout period.
-The length of the timeout period is determined by `self_delay` (the same as the timeout period for `custClose`).

-The merchant can initiate closure by calling the `expiry` entrypoint of the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract).
-Note that an operation calling the `expiry` entrypoint will only be successful if the sender is `merch_addr`, as defined in the smart contract.
+The merchant initiates a unilateral channel closure by updating the channel status to `PendingClose`.

+They call [the `expiry` entrypoint](5-tezos-escrowagent#expiry).
+This operation will only be successful if the sender is `merch_addr` as defined in the contract.
+The operation timelocks the channel balance for a timeout period of `self_delay` (set in the smart contract at origination).

-As soon as the customer observes the `expiry` entrypoint on the smart contract being called, they should prevent any payments on the channel from happening and call `custClose` with the latest channel state and closing signature (as described in [Unilateral Customer Close](#unilateral-customer-close)).
+As soon as the customer observes the `expiry` entrypoint on chain for one of their channels, they must
+- Complete any payment in progress.
+- Update the channel status to `PendingClose`.
+- Call the `custClose` entrypoint and continue as in [Unilateral Customer Close](#unilateral-customer-close).

-If the timeout period has passed without the customer calling `custClose`, the merchant should close the channel and receive the entire channel balance by calling the `merchClaim` entrypoint.
-When `merchClaim` is called, the smart contract will initiate a transfer to the `merch_addr`.
-Note that calling `merchClaim` creates an operation group of size 2: the call to `merchClaim`, and the transfer of the entire channel balance from the smart contract to `merch_addr`.
-Therefore, if the `merchClaim` operation is successful, the transfer to `merch_addr` will also be successful.
+If the timeout period passes without the customer calling the `custClose` entrypoint, the merchant calls [the `merchClaim` entrypoint](5-tezos-escrowagent#merchclaim).
+This creates an operation group of size two: the `merchClaim` operation and an operation that transfers the entire channel balance to `merch_addr`.

-Once the `merchClaim` operation has reached `required_confirmations`, the customer and merchant consider the channel closed and no longer need to monitor the contract.
+Once the `merchClaim` operation has reached a confirmation depth of `required_confirmations`, the merchant updates the channel status to `Closed` and no longer needs to monitor the contract.
+Similarly, the customer updates the channel status to `Closed` and no longer needs to monitor the contract.